Louis Tomlinson Facing Six Months Jail: LAPD Report Reveals Possible Conviction

 Tomlinson has paid his bail upon arrest and as Inquisitrpreviously reported, was advised to stay indoors for the time being until his hearing.
 Louis Tomlinson is due in court on March 29 and could be charged up to six months in prison if convicted.

-[Featured image by Kevin Winter/Getty Images for iHeartMedia]
+[Featured Image by Kevin Winter/Getty Images for iHeartMedia]